jeicooper/inkandblood-game/README.md

 # INK AND BLOOD

-A 2D pixel roleplaying game about the life of Dr. Jose Rizal
+A 2D pixel roleplaying game about the life of Dr. Jose Rizal.
+Currently a work in progress

 Assets: